314dev/PI/docs/source/common/lightning_cli.rst

 .. tip::

-    Have a look at the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class API reference to learn about other methods that can be extended to customize a CLI.
+    Have a look at the :class:`~pi_ml.utilities.cli.LightningCLI` class API reference to learn about other methods that can be extended to customize a CLI.